GlooskiMC/chatmanager/README.md

 # Death Messages
-Simple easy to use death messages skript
+Simple easy to use chat manager Skript